zealvurte/SimSimMissionWin/README.md

 Additionally, **no code from Venture Plan will appear in this repository**, except for necessary reference point snippets in issues during development, so don't expect this to help you get a version of Venture Plan that simulates correctly without a lot of discovery and editing yourself.

 ## Simulation data
-Data required for simulation is taken from World of Warcraft via [WoW.tools](https://wow.tools/), and is therefore copyrighted and owned by Blizzard Entertainment, Inc.

 The data initially exists in the Google Sheet [SimData: Spells](https://docs.google.com/spreadsheets/d/1sDbpMaQUaHaJ-daScq4Qi1AQDoFnnYw_pU5G6qrkBKU), which also serves as the primary location for marking verification status and comments for each effect.
 From here, it is processed through [SimData-Spells_tsv-to-lua.lua](SimData-Spells_tsv-to-lua.lua), with the each output handled as follows:
 - First table: Copy & pasted to SimSimMissionWin/SimData.lua (for future addon use)